Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A Peer is a system that participates in the operation of the decentralised Convex Network.

 Peers are required to use a private key (corresponding to the Peer's Account) to sign certain messages.
 Because of this, a Peer's Stake may be at risk if the system is not adequately secured.

+## Private Key

+A cryptographic key that can be used to digitally sign transactions.

+Private Keys must be kept secure in order to prevent unauthorised access to Accounts and Digital Assets controlled by that Account.

 ## Schedule